 Side Effects Of Fenugreek Seeds

 - Fenugreek supplements are generally safe for most.
-However, avoid them if you are pregnant or are allergic to peanuts and chickpeas (9).
+However, if you are pregnant, avoid them before 37th week as they may induce premature labor.
+Avoid fenugreek if you are allergic to peanuts and chickpeas (9).

 - Fenugreek seeds are also believed to cause neurodevelopmental, neurobehavioral, and neuropathological side effects.
 More research is needed in this area.